SnakeskinTpl/grunt-snakeskin/README.md

 Type: `String`

-The name of the executable template (if set `exec`), if the parameter is not specified, then uses the rule:
+The name of the executable template (if is set `exec`), if the parameter is not specified, then uses the rule:

 ```js
 %fileName% || main || index || Object.keys().sort()[0];